 Located off the east coast of Africa, Seychelles is made up of three main islands; Mahé, La Digue and Praslin and other smaller islands, some of which are uninhabited.
 When visiting Seychelles, most people choose Mahé as their base since it’s the cheapest and most accessible.

-If you’re wondering what to do in Seychelles, this travel guide will show you the best of Seychelles with tips on how to get around, the best time to visit and the perfect budget hotel.
-Keep reading for the best things to do in Seychelles for a budget 3-day itinerary!
+If you’re wondering what to do in Mahé Seychelles, this travel guide will show you everything you need to know including tips on how to get around, the best time to visit and the best place to stay on a budget.

 Three days in Mahé, Seychelles is the right amount of time to experience what this tiny island has to offer.
-From stunning beaches to scenic hikes, discover the best things to do in Seychelles for the perfect tropical vacation!
+From stunning beaches to scenic hikes, discover 13 things to do in Mahé Seychelles on a budget for the perfect tropical vacation!

 EXPLORE SEYCHELLES BEACHES!

-One of the main reasons people plan their trip to Seychelles is to relax on the beach!
+One of the main reasons people plan their trip to Seychelles is to enjoy the pristine white-sand beaches!
 The beaches in Seychelles are among the most picturesque with powdery white sand and amazing rock formations!

 ANSE NORD D’EST

-Anse Intendance is considered as one of the most beautiful beaches in Seychelles!
-The large stretch of white sand beach is not usually crowded thus you can enjoy it all to yourself for some peace and quiet!
+Anse Intendance is considered as one of the most beautiful beaches in Mahé!
+The large stretch of white sand beach is not usually crowded and thus you can enjoy it all to yourself for some peace and quiet!

 GO ON A HIKE

-Another recommended thing to do in Seychelles is going on a hike.
-Most of the hiking trails are located along the Morne Seychellois National Park but there are also a few along the coast.
+Another highly recommended thing to do in Mahé on a budget is to go on a hike.
+Most of the hiking trails are located along the Morne Seychellois National Park but there are others along the coast as well.

 Some of them are easy and others more challenging, but scenic nonetheless.
-I was able to do fit only two hikes in my Seychelles itinerary but these were enough for a short trip.
+Below are the two hikes that I did during my trip to Mahé:

 ANSE MAJOR TRAIL

-By far one of the most beautiful hikes in Seychelles, Anse Major Trail circles around the incredible coastline for about 2.5 km which until you reach a secluded beach!
+By far one of the most beautiful hikes in Mahé Seychelles, Anse Major Trail circles around the incredible coastline for about 2.5 km to finally end at a secluded beach!

-There isn’t much parking space, instead, you will have to leave your car along the side of the road or come by bus.
+There isn’t much parking space, instead, you’ll have to leave your car along the side of the road or come by bus.
 From Beau Vallon Police station, take the “Bel Ombre” bus and ask to be dropped off at the last bus station.